dgmouris/dgmouris.github.io/_posts/2016-09-04-My-First-Post.md

 The purpose of this blog will be to share my experiences in being a developer, tips as well as tutorials to try to help and give back.

-All of the content and any opinions on this blog are my own and do not the opinions of my employers.
+All of the content and any opinions on this blog are my own and do not reflect the opinions of my employers.

-As a convention I will be using the following formatting in my blog to make things easier for people to under stand.
+As a convention, I will be using the following formatting in my blog to make things easier for people to understand.

 Linux and Bash Scripts
 {% highlight bash %}